 This was the Convention on International Trade of Endangered Species of Flora and Fauna.
 It was held in Washington and proved to be the turning point in illegalizing trade of many animal and plant related products that was putting many of them under severe threat of extinction.

 There have been a few other such conventions, but these are the most important ones till now.
-I hope this helped.
-Cheers!
+If I have missed out any convention that you think is important, comment below and I will add it to this list!